Abasianam/LITA-PROJECT/README.md

 The total number of customers was 9921.
 The total revenue was 2M.
 Top performing products were, hats and shoes.
 The product with the highest sales was shoes, with a total of 613,380.
 Southern region had the highest number of sales, 2,480.
-Ferbruary had the highest monthly sales totals for the current year, NGN 298,800.
+Ferbruary had the highest monthly sales totals for the current year, 298,800.
 Southern region had the highest percentage of total sales, 44.1%.

 # MS Excel